 (c) During the second quarter of each calendar year, ERCOT shall compile and distribute the Future Year (FY) short circuit cases for years two through five to the SPWG.

 (d) The transmission and generation systems of each Facility owner in ERCOT shall be represented completely including positive and zero sequence data.
-Generation Resource data shall be provided by the Resource Entity.
+Generation Resource and ESR data shall be provided by the Resource Entity.

 (e) Each common bus within both the short circuit case and the corresponding steady-state load flow case shall have a matching bus name and matching bus number.
 Each additional bus added to the short circuit case as necessary to perform short circuit studies shall be assigned a name and bus number that does not conflict with pre-existing names and bus numbers used in the current set of load flow cases.